ForgeRock/forgeops/docker/README.md

 * Use the build.sh shell script.
 This essentially the same as performing a manual build.
 The build.sh script is available for convenience.

+Please refer to the [DevOps Guide](https://backstage.forgerock.com/docs/platform/6/devops-guide/) for more information.

 ## ForgeRock platform components

-You must log on to backstage to download the relevant ForgeRock products.
+You must log on to BackStage to download the relevant ForgeRock binaries.
 Place the binaries in the appropriate folder, renaming them as required (openam.war, openidm.zip, opendj.zip, openig.war )

 ## Building Minor or Patch Releases